-For Craft, you can see their focus is on challenging Notion as a developer friendly tool.
+For Craft, you can see their focus is on challenging Notion as a developer-friendly tool.
 Adding enhanced extension support will make Craft a lot more customizable.
-If they can introduce extensions without eroding the current writing experience, Craft has potential to be a top tier paid note app.
+If they can introduce extensions without eroding the current writing experience, Craft has the potential to be a top-tier paid note app.

 Notion continues to aim for customizability and open access.
 They look to continue on that path, adding more versatile options for database and team workspaces.
 So long as the basic version of Notion stays free and has access to the same library of templates, I foresee Notion remaining the top pick for creating and sorting a lot of notes.

 My Take On Craft Vs. Notion

 There’s no contest because they’re such unique tools.
 Despite having similar design principles (block editor, left side nav), Notion and Craft serve singular purposes.
 It boils down to your goals.

 If you’re writing books, blogs, social media content, and more, Notion is probably ideal for sorting out all that content.
 If you’re more about journals and daily tracking for your personal life, you’ll probably find Craft more user-friendly.

 Both are affordable and have their own perks.
 I can only recommend that you give both a try and think long and hard about what you want to achieve before you commit to one or the other (or something else entirely).

 Paul is the Content Marketing Manager at Lulu.
 When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person but considers himself cat tolerant.